katarinasvedman-ms/AIS-demo-24114/README.md

 # AIS-demo-24114

+All files are added for reference.
+You might have to create your function and logic app project outside of this repo and copy the relevant files there before you continue.

     1. Navigate to infra folder and run deploy.ps1
     2. Deploy function code to Azure and choose the Function app you just provisioned above (named demo-func-241114)
     3. Configure CORS for Function by adding '*'